bait509-ubc/BAIT509/assessments/assignment3/assignment3.md

 ## Instructions (5%)

 - You must use proper spelling and grammar.
-- Use either R or python to complete this assignment (or both).
+- Follow the language specifications for each question.
 - Submit your assignment through [UBC Connect](https://connect.ubc.ca/) by the deadline.
 - If you submit more than one file for your assignment, be sure to also include a README file to inform the grader of how to navigate your solutions.
+This can be a plain text file.

 ## Exercise 1 (15%): Probabilistic Forecasting